Anthony Mazzocchi and Deborah Buck, Directors

 During the six-week Senior Session, 90 young musicians gather on Kinhaven’s beautiful campus in Weston, Vermont, to play chamber music, chamber orchestra, symphony orchestra, and large ensembles.
 In addition, there are private music lessons, large and small chorales, and spontaneous music-making.
 A robust arts and activities program includes options to engage in pottery and art, folk dancing, a swimming pond, hiking and other field trips, and walks to the town center.
 With its rich programs, cherished traditions, and glorious food, students form lifelong friendships at Kinhaven, and many return year after year.

-The program is led by Tony Mazzocchi and Deborah Buck and complemented by a faculty of world-class professional musicians who specialize in working with talented, dedicated high school-aged students.
+The program is led by Anthony Mazzocchi and Deborah Buck and complemented by a faculty of world-class professional musicians who specialize in working with talented, dedicated high school-aged students.
 Faculty reside on campus, and everyone comes together at mealtimes to share delicious farm-to-table food prepared on the premises.

 Chamber music is at the heart of Kinhaven’s program.
 Each student is assigned to a chamber group with a coach and a musical work appropriate to the group’s ability.
 Teachers set aside time to discuss how each student is progressing and to create freshly-balanced chamber ensembles each week – each with a faculty coach who helps the group navigate the piece that has been handpicked to suit, and challenge, every player.
 After studying and performing the composition, you will be assigned to other ensembles with new coaches and new pieces.